webmeier/learnjs/outlines/outline7.md

 ## The outline (draft 7)

+Note to self: Focus on doing things slowly.
+Replace stuff and let people see how code flows.
+Remember how Michiko had problems!

 1. JavaScript and its ecosystem
     1. How to use this course
     2. What is JavaScript and what its used for